sparwaiz/AMLS_assignment20_21/README.md

 it should work on any platform available
 - Code Utilises Python Multiprocessing for computing intensive tasks.
 Make sure you have permission to fork processes on the machine you are testing
+- Directories A1 and A2 contain the dlib 68 landmarks dat file.
+In, case it's missing when you clone the repo please download and put dat file in both these directories.

 ## Libraries Used